-The pronoun I is now one of the most commonly used words in the English language (you can expect it to account for around 1 out of every 200 words you use), which in turn helps to make the letter I one of our most commonly used letters: on average, it accounts for around 7 percent of all written language, and thanks to common prefixes like in–, im– and inter–, accounts for over 4% of all the words in a standard dictionary—including the 40 indispensable I-words illustrated here.
+The pronoun I is now one of the most commonly used words in the English language (you can expect it to account for around one out of every 200 words you use), which in turn helps to make the letter I one of our most commonly used letters: On average, it accounts for around 7 percent of all written language, and thanks to common prefixes like in–, im– and inter–, accounts for over 4 percent of all the words in a standard dictionary—including the 40 indispensable I-words illustrated here.

 Probably derived from higgledy-piggledy, an igsy-pigsy is a confused muddle or mixture.

 Derived from the same root as ilk, the ancient English word ilka is another word for “each” or “every.”
 Ilkabody, ultimately, is literally “everybody,” while ilkabody’s-body is an old dialect word for someone or something that is universally popular.

 An 18th-century euphemism for being in a bad mood.